GoogleCloudPlatform/community/tutorials/puppet-in-google-cloud-platform.md

           content => "<h1>This page is installed from Puppet Master</h1>", # content of the file }
       }
-4. Run the following command in the Puppet Agent to get the Catalog from the Puppet Master to apply the manifest.
+4. Run the following command on the puppet-agent instance to get the catalog from the Puppet master and apply the manifest:

+        sudo /opt/puppetlabs/bin/puppet agent --test

-5. Copy and Paste the external IP of the Puppet Agent in your browser.
-We should see simple web page with a message: This page is installed from Puppet Master
+5. Copy the external IP address of the puppet-agent instance (you can get this from the VM instances page in the GCP console) and paste it into your browser.
+You should see a web page with the message "This page is installed from Puppet Master".